Psychologist on the Central Coast

 A warm, evidence-based approach

-James Wightman is a Registered Psychologist and Clinical Psychology Registrar providing therapy for adults on the Central Coast.
-He offers a warm, collaborative, and evidence-based approach, helping clients build practical strategies that support meaningful and lasting change.
+James Wightman is the Principal Psychologist and Clinical Psychology Registrar providing therapy for adults on the Central Coast.
+He offers a warm, collaborative, and evidence-based approach, helping clients build real-world strategies that support meaningful and lasting change.

 He has worked across Queensland Health, Aurora Healthcare, Griffith University Psychology Clinic, and private practice in Sydney, the Gold Coast, and the Central Coast.